w3f/polkadot-wiki/docs/learn/how-to/stake-nominate.md

 * * *

-That's it!
-You will begin earning rewards in the next era or the one after that if you nominated during the last epoch.
+That's it.
+You'll begin earning rewards in the next era or the one after that if you nominated during the last epoch.

 * * *